DoraemonYu/MicroDBHelper-ExpansionPack/TransactionWrap.md

 ![icon](https://github.com/DoraemonYu/MicroDBHelper-ExpansionPack/blob/gh-pages/icons/TransactionWrap.png?raw=true)
 # ExpansionPack :: TransactionWrap

 This expansion pack is focus on "Assembly Decoupling".
-Allow assembly which is hierarchical design, conveniently to create Transaction Object, without Reference the *MicroDBHelper.dll*.
+Allow assembly which is hierarchical design, conveniently to create Transaction Object, without Reference the *"MicroDBHelper.dll"*.

 *The root section of documents of **all optional expansion packs**, please visit [here](/MicroDBHelper-ExpansionPack/).*